netflex-sdk/netflex-sdk.github.io/docs/nav.md

 ## Building the navigation tree

 In previous versions of the Netflex SDK, you had a global variable named `$navdata` that contained data for generating navigation menus.
-In V2 this is deprecated, and a few new methods have been added to achieve this.
+This was deprecated in V2, and a few new methods have been added to achieve this.

-In Netflex SDK v2 we have added a helper function to generate navigation data, simply called `navigation_data`.
+In Netflex SDK v2 we added a helper function to generate navigation data, simply called `navigation_data`.
 It takes a `$parent` id (the id of the page considered parent), and an optional `$type` and `$root` parameter.

 It generates a [Collection](https://laravel.com/docs/7.x/collections) object with a simple nested data structure like this: